seri037/llcppg/llpkgstore.md

 ## llpkg.goplus.org

-This domain is hosted by GitHub Pages, and the `llpkgstore.json` file is located in the same branch as GitHub Pages.
+This service is hosted by GitHub Pages, and the `llpkgstore.json` file is located in the same branch as GitHub Pages.
 When running `llgo get`, it will download the file to `LLGOMODCACHE`.

 ### Function

 1. Provide a download of the mapping table.
-2. Provide a version query of the Go Module corresponding to the C library.
+2. Provide version queries for Go Modules corresponding to C libraries.

-### Style
+3. Provide links to specific C libraries on Conan.io.
+4. Preview the structure of `llpkg.cfg`.

 ### Router

+1. `/`: Home page with a search bar at the top and multiple llpkgs.
+Users can search for llpkgs by name and view the latest two versions.
+Clicking an llpkg opens a modal displaying:
+   - Information about the original C library on Conan
+   - A preview of its `llpkg.cfg`
+   - All available versions of the llpkg
+2. `/versions.json`: Provides the mapping table download.

+**Note**: llpkg details are displayed in modals instead of new pages, as `versions.json` is loaded during the initial homepage access and does not require additional requests.

 ### Interaction with web service

+When executing `llgo get clib@cversion`, the tool will:
+1. Fetch latest `versions.json`
+2. Convert `cversion` to `module_version` according to the mapping table
+3. Download the specific llpkg files for the matched cversion

 ## `LLGOMODCACHE`